bpjfarias/tibians-quiz/README.md

 - Manager states of components with hooks

-- Give some datas in URLs by `query params`
+- Give some data in URLs by `query params`

 - Use `next/router` to implement routes